jult/MikrotikTrafficMonitor/README.md

-# This project is unmaintained and abandoned.
-A better simple solution is to use the following set of scripts: https://forum.mikrotik.com/viewtopic.php?t=168427

-https://forum.mikrotik.com/viewtopic.php?t=168427 these will run directly on your router and you can view bandwidth, traffic and current rate in realtime.
-As it is it resets counters for devices when they reconnect to the network, but that part of the script can be adjusted.

-# Mikrotik Traffic Monitor
+# Mikrotik Traffic Monitor (using IP > Accounting, so v6.* of ROS)

 Mikrotik Traffic Monitor is a relatively small and lightweight server-side tool to collect and process Accounting data from Mikrotik routers running RouterOS and present them in a form that's easy to analyze.

 It uses python Flask for the server side of things.